michidoubleu/LUM-crop-mapping/README.md

 ## Repository Structure

 - `main_crop_dist.R` — main script for crop area allocation
+- `codes/` — script directory for necessary functions and routines, called by `main_crop_dist.R`
-- `plots_EAAE/` — scripts to reproduce figures for the EAAE 2025 poster
+- `codes/plots_EAAE/` — scripts to reproduce figures for the EAAE 2025 poster
+- `poster/` — EAAE 2025 poster
 - `output/` — example results (Austria)
 - `input/` — currently not provided due to confidentiality of the project outputs